 We are committed to giving every Windmill pupil the opportunity to learn a strings instrument.
-We employ an expert Music teacher (and accomplished musician!) to lead weekly music lessons for Reception, Year 1 and Year 2 children.
+We employ expert Music teachers (who are also accomplished musicians!) to lead weekly music lessons for all year groups.
 With three years' worth of this high quality curriculum behind them, children in Year 3 then spend a year learning to play stringed instruments (violins and cellos).
 Those children that show particular talent and/or interest are invited to continue receiving tuition during Years 4, 5 and 6 - all paid for by school.

 There are fortnightly singing assemblies, live music performances, singing celebrations for festivals and a thriving school choir.

-Our Art and Design curriculum is led by the National Curriculum, but enhanced by linking it to our chosen Cornerstones topics.
+Our Art and Design curriculum is led by the National Curriculum, but we have enhanced it by making links with other subjects and themes.
 We value Art and Design as vital in children’s entitlement to a broad and balanced curriculum!

 We aim for our Art and Design education to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think and evaluate more critically and develop a deeper understanding of Art and Design.
 As with all subjects, our philosophy is to spot and nurture talent.